cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 ![Class diagram of Building Physics Module](fig/class_geometry.png)

-This module contains the thermal building objects required for building thermal modelling (e.g. calculation of space heating and space cooling demands):
+Main purpose of this module is building thermal modeling (e.g. calculation of space heating and space cooling demands).

-`ThermalZone`, `ThermalBoundary`, `ThermalComponent`.
-These thermal building objects are linked to the CityGML building objects through its `_AbstractBuilding`, `_BoundarySurface`, `_Opening` classes, which are extended with Energy ADE attributes.
+Thus, it extends the existing CityGML objects `_AbstractBuilding`, `_BoundarySurface`and `_Opening` with energy-related attributes, and define new thermal building objects `ThermalZone`, `ThermalBoundary`, respectively `ThermalComponent` related to them.

-The `ThermalZone`, which represents the spatial unit for heating and cooling demand calculation, is the central object of this Building Physics Module.
-A Building may have several `ThermalZone`, for instance in the case of mixed-usage building, or to distinguish rooms or zones with different solar gains and/or thermal behaviour.
+The `ThermalZone `is the unit volume for heating and cooling demand calculation.
+A Building may have several `ThermalZone`, for instance in the case of mixed-usage building, or to distinguish rooms or zones with different orientations (i.e. solar gains) and/or thermal behaviour.

-If occupied, a `ThermalZone` must be related to at less 1 `UsageZone`, which contains the usage boundary conditions for the heating and cooling demand calculation (see Occupancy Module). `ThermalZone` may be related to several `UsageZone` for simplified modelling of mixed-usage space, in which case the usage boundary conditions of the `UsageZone` should be aggregated or weighted according with their floorArea.

 These `ThermalZone` objects are separated from each other and from the outside by `ThermalBoundary` objects.
 These `ThermalBoundary` objects may or not correspond to the CityGML `_BoundarySurface`.
-However, every `ThermalBoundary` delimiting the `ThermalZone` from outside must be related (`correspondsTo`) with a `_BoundarySurface`, in order to consider the `globalSolarIrradiance` incident on `_BoundarySurface` in the heating and cooling calculations.
+To count the `globalSolarIrradiance` incident on `_BoundarySurface` in the building energy balance, every `ThermalBoundary` delimiting the `ThermalZone` from outside should however be related (relation `correspondsTo`) with a `_BoundarySurface`.

+If occupied, a `ThermalZone` must be related to at less 1 `UsageZone`, which contains the usage boundary conditions required for the heating and cooling demand calculation (see Occupancy Module).
+One `ThermalZone` may be related to several `UsageZone` for simplified modelling of mixed-usage space, in which case the usage boundary conditions of the `UsageZone` should be aggregated or weighted according with their floorArea.

 ## Extension of CityGML building objects